neuropsychology/Neuropsydia.py/README.md

 ```python
 pip install https://github.com/neuropsychology/Neuropsydia.py/zipball/master
 ```
-*NOTE: We strongly recommend (for Windows users) the use of the [WinPython](https://winpython.github.io/) bundle, that will allow  you to have a scientific, portable and ready-to-go Python setup.*
+**NOTE: We strongly recommend (for Windows users) the use of the [WinPython](https://winpython.github.io/) bundle, that will allow  you to have a ready-to-go scientific and portable Python setup.**

 ---
 # Contribute